HRG-OFFICIAL/ApniDukaan-Ecommerce/PROJECT_COMPLETION_FINAL.md

-# 🎉 ShopSphere E-Commerce Platform - COMPLETED!
+# 🎉 ApniDukaan E-Commerce Platform - COMPLETED!

 ## ✅ **PROJECT STATUS: FULLY FUNCTIONAL**

-The ShopSphere e-commerce platform is now **100% complete and ready to run**! 🚀
+The ApniDukaan e-commerce platform is now **100% complete and ready to run**! 🚀

 ## 🏆 **What's Been Accomplished**